4.12 Provisions and Contingent Assets/Liabilities

 a) Information relating to the composition and mandate of the Remuneration Committee:

-The Nomination, Remuneration and Compensation committee ("NRC") comprises of 4 independent directors of the Bank.
+The Nomination, Remuneration and Compensation committee ("NRC") comprises of 4 Independent Directors of the Bank.
 Key mandate of the NRC is to oversee the implementation of the compensation policy of the Bank.
 The scope and function of the NRC are in accordance with Section 178 of the Companies Act 2013, Securites & Exchange Board of India Regulation 2015 and the guidelines issued by Reserve Bank of India from time to time.

 b) Information relating to the design and structure of remuneration processes and the key features and objectives of remuneration policy:

-Objective of Banks' Compensation Policy is:
+Objective of the Banks' Compensation Policy is:

-- to provide a fair and transparent structure that is designed to retain and attract the talent pool
+- to provide a fair and transparent structure that is designed to retain and attract the talent pool.

 - the compensation shall be adjusted for all types of risk and the outcomes shall be symmetric with risk outcomes.